luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 These findings suggest that, in the evaluated scenario, blocking advertisements and third-party scripts reduces computational work and therefore lowers energy consumption.
 While the results are specific to the selected websites and experimental setup, they indicate that ad blockers may have energy efficiency implications beyond usability and privacy considerations.

-Future work could extend this analysis to other browsing scenarios, different websites, and additional hardware platforms to assess generalizability.
+Future work could extend this study by evaluating different categories of websites, such as video streaming platforms or social media applications, where advertising behavior differs substantially.
+Additionally, testing multiple ad blockers with varying filter lists, as well as measuring the full system energy consumption including memory and network interfaces, would provide a more comprehensive view of the energy implications.
+Repeating the experiment on different hardware architectures could further improve generalizability.

 ---

+All of our scripts and outputs are available in our [GitHub](https://github.com/sg003/sustainable_p1)